kingst/GlucOS/dev/completed_features/pump_view.md

 # PumpView

+Note: the implementation is a little different from the spec, so use the source code for the ground truth for what is actually running in the app.

 With this feature, we are going to replace the "History" view in the diagnostic views with a "Pump" view.
 The current history view pulls deatils from our closed loop service, but instead we want to pull data